zmanion/Vulnerabilities/CVE_clients_Oct2022.md

 # CVE Client Review
-In preparation for the the October 2022 CVE Services 2.1 and JSON 5.0 transition, the following projects provide CVE Services clients (and some additional capabilities).
+The following projects provide clients that are compatible with the new ([October 2022](https://cveproject.github.io/automation-transition)) CVE Services 2.1 and [JSON 5.0](https://cveproject.github.io/cve-schema/schema/v5.0/docs/) format.
+Some of the projects provide additional capabilities and features.

 ## Vulnogram
-Browser-hostable JavaScript application (node.js server mode also, not evaluated), supports editing, submission.
+Browser-hostable JavaScript application (Node.js server mode also, not evaluated), supports editing, submission.

 Live: https://vulnogram.github.io/, use the [CVE 5.0 (beta)](https://vulnogram.github.io/cve5/) tab